How Long Is 2 Kilometers? A thorough look to Distance Perception and Measurement

 - Odometers (in vehicles): This tool is integrated into vehicles and accurately records the distance traveled.

-- GPS Devices: Global Positioning System (GPS) devices utilize satellites to determine precise locations, allowing for accurate measurement of distances between points.
+- GPS Devices: Global Positioning System (GPS) devices work with satellites to determine precise locations, allowing for accurate measurement of distances between points.

 - Pedometers/Fitness Trackers: These devices use accelerometers to measure steps and estimate distance traveled, primarily used for personal fitness tracking.